 Irish Potato Cakes Recipe

 Heat the butter and form the patties

-Melt the butter in a skillet placed over a burner at medium heat, and if the melted butter starts to brown before you are ready to fry, turn the heat down until you start cooking the patties.
+Melt the butter in a skillet placed over a burner at medium heat.
+If the melted butter starts to brown before you are ready to fry, turn the heat down until you start cooking the patties.

 Cook the patties until they are golden brown on each side, which will take about five to seven minutes per side at that lower-to-medium heat.
-Don't rush it, and don't flip them more than once or twice, if you can help it.
-Once the cakes are cooked, remove them from the pan and serve them ASAP for best taste and texture.
+Don't rush it, and don't flip them more than once or twice if you can help it.
+Once the cakes are cooked, remove them from the pan and serve them immediately for best taste and texture.

-"These are best enjoyed fresh however can be stored in an airtight container in the refrigerator for up to four days," Shelbert says.
-That's right, leftovers from cakes made from leftovers, and they'll still be tasty.
+"These are best enjoyed fresh.
+However, they can be stored in an airtight container in the refrigerator for up to four days," Shelbert says.
+That's right — leftover cakes made from leftovers will still be tasty.

+Irish Potato Cakes Recipe